nehabykadi/Pressure-Cooker/README.md

 Observer pattern - will be used for input, and sending messages to the grader

-Singleton pattern - will be used for keeping track of character attributes
+Singleton pattern - will be used for making one global instance of a player as this is not a multiplayer game

 decorator pattern (don't really wanna use this) for the character's upgrades?